objcio/articles/2015-02-09-core-image.md

 ### Building a Filter Graph

-Building a filter graph consists of instantiating filters to do the kind of work we want to perform, setting their parameters, and wiring them up such that the image data flows through each filter in turn.
+Building a filter graph consists of instantiating filters to do the kind of work we want to perform, setting their parameters, and wiring them up so that the image data flows through each filter in turn.

 In this section, we will construct a filter graph for producing images in the style of a 19th-century tintype photograph.
 We will chain together two effects to create this effect: a monochrome filter to simultaneously desaturate and tint the image, and a vignette filter to create a shadow effect that frames the image.